Gnetophyta

 Gnetophyta (/nɛˈtɒfᵻtə, ˈnɛtoʊfaɪtə/) is a division of plants (alternatively considered the subclass Gnetidae or order Gnetales), grouped within the gymnosperms (which also includes conifers, cycads, and ginkgos), that consists of some 70 species across the three relict genera: Gnetum (family Gnetaceae), Welwitschia (family Welwitschiaceae), and Ephedra (family Ephedraceae).
-Fossilized pollen attributed to a close relative of Ephedra has been dated as far back as the Early Cretaceous.
-Though diverse in the Early Cretaceous, only three families, each containing a single genus, are still alive today.
-The primary difference between gnetophytes and other gymnosperms is the presence of vessel elements, system of small tubes (Xylem) that transport water within the plant, similar to those found in flowering plants.
-Because of this, gnetophytes were once thought to be the closest gymnosperm relatives to flowering plants, but more recent molecular studies have brought this hypothesis into question.
+The earliest unambiguous records of the group date to the Jurassic, and they achieved their highest diversity during the Early Cretaceous.
+The primary difference between gnetophytes and other gymnosperms is the presence of vessel elements, a system of small tubes (xylem) that transport water within the plant, similar to those found in flowering plants.
+Because of this, gnetophytes were once thought to be the closest gymnosperm relatives to flowering plants, but more recent molecular studies have brought this hypothesis into question, with many recent phylogenies finding them to be nested within the conifers.

 Though it is clear they are all related, the exact evolutionary inter-relationships between gnetophytes are unclear.
 Some classifications hold that all three genera should be placed in a single order (Gnetales), while other classifications say they should be distributed among three separate orders, each containing a single family and genus.
 Most morphological and molecular studies confirm that the genera Gnetum and Welwitschia diverged from each other more recently than they did from Ephedra.

 Ecology and morphology

-Unlike most biological groupings, it is difficult to find many common characteristics between all of the members of the gnetophytes.
+Unlike most biological groupings, it is difficult to find many common characteristics among all of the members of the gnetophytes.
 The two common characteristics most commonly used are the presence of enveloping bracts around both the ovules and microsporangia as well as a micropylar projection of the outer membrane of the ovule that produces a pollination droplet, though these are highly specific compared to the similarities between most other plant divisions.
 L. M. Bowe refers to the gnetophyte genera as a "bizarre and enigmatic" trio because the gnetophytes' specialization to their respective environments is so complete that they hardly resemble each other at all.
 Gnetum species are mostly woody vines in tropical forests, though the best-known member of this group, Gnetum gnemon, is a tree native to western Malesia.
 The one remaining species of Welwitschia, Welwitschia mirabilis, native only to the dry deserts of Namibia and Angola, is a ground-hugging species with only two large strap-like leaves that grow continuously from the base throughout the plant's life.
 Ephedra species, known as "jointfirs" in the United States, have long slender branches which bear tiny scale-like leaves at their nodes.
 Infusions from these plants have been traditionally used as a stimulant, but ephedrine is a controlled substance today in many places because of the risk of harmful or even fatal overdosing.